tommeagher/heroku_ebooks/README.md

 The ORDER variable represents the Markov index, which is a measure of associativity in the generated Markov chains.
 2 is generally more incoherent and 3 or 4 is more lucid.
 I tend to stick with 2.

+### Additional sources

+This bot was originally designed to pull tweets from a Twitter account, however, it can also process comma-separated text in a text file, or scrape content from the web.

+If you wish to use _only_ a textfile or a web resource, make sure that `SOURCE_ACCOUNTS` in your `local_settings.py` file is exactly `[""]`.

+#### Static Text
+To use a local text file, set `STATIC_TEST = True` and specify the name of a text file containing comma-separated "tweets" as `TEST_SOURCE`.

+#### Web Content
+To scrape content from the web, set `SCRAPE_URL` to `True`.
+This bot makes use of the [`find_all()` method](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#find-all) of Python's BeautfulSoup library.
+The implementation of this method requires the definition of three inputs in `local_settings.py`.

+1. A list of URLs to scrape as `SRC_URL`.
+2. A list, `WEB_CONTEXT`, of the [names](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#id11) of the elements to extract from the corresponding URL.
+This can be "div", "h1" for level-one headings, "a" for links, etc. If you wish to search for more than one name for a single page, repeat the URL in the `SRC_URL` list for as many names as you wish to extract.
+3. A list, `WEB_ATTRIBUTES` of dictionaries containing [attributes](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#attrs) to filter by.
+For instance, to limit the search to divs of class "title", one would pass the directory: `{"class": "title"}`.
+Use an empty dictionary, `{}`, for any page and name for which you don't wish to specify attributes.

+__Note:__ Web scraping is experimental and may give you unexpected results.
+Make sure to test the bot in debugging mode before publishing.

 ## Debugging

 If you want to test the script or to debug the tweet generation, you can skip the random number generation and not publish the resulting tweets to Twitter.